emora-chat/GRIDD/docs/SemanticRepresentation.md

 >
 ```

+One common form of comparison is a superlative.
 Superlatives represent a single item that compares uniformly to a group that it is a part of.
 The property of being superlative is represented using a property or relationship predicate on the outstanding item, such as `favorite(me, red)` representing the special quality of `red` in the example.
 The `out_of` predicate denotes the relationship between the outstanding quality and the group.
 As with all group representation, groups are represented using type concepts.

 *"John is the fastest runner on the team."*